-Check out our best vegan salad recipes collection!
+Check out our best vegan salad recipe collection!

-Those two ingredients provide you with complete protein, healthy carbs, plenty of fiber, and a modest fat content - all in the same bowl!
+Those two ingredients provide complete high-quality protein, healthy carbs, plenty of fiber, and a modest fat content - all in the same bowl!

 Add fresh seasonal vegetables, and you'll pack even more flavor, vitamins, and antioxidants in a single bowl of this delicious and nourishing chickpea pasta salad.

 We like to use rotini pasta, fusilli, or farfalle, but feel free to use any short pasta type, like elbows and penne.

 You can even replace regular pasta with chickpea pasta, lentil pasta, whole wheat pasta, or protein pasta.

 However, we don't think that's necessary as regular Italian pasta made with 100% semolina/durum wheat contains plenty of protein.